D4wnstar/aetherwisp/Statistical mechanics/Mathematics/Fermi-Dirac distribution.md

 $$\frac{PV}{Nk_{B}T}=1$$
 Meanwhile, a fermion ideal gas is
 $$\boxed{\frac{PV}{Nk_{B}T}=1+ \frac{1}{2^{5/2}} \frac{\lambda_{T}^{3}}{v}+\ldots}$$
 We have an expansion with many terms beyond 1.
 The term beyond one is called the **second virial coefficient**.
 This normally occurs when you extend an ideal gas to also have internal interactions between particles.
 But there are no interactions here, it's just fermions.
-What this is, is the manifestation of the [[principio di esclusione di Pauli|Pauli exclusion principle]], which can be interpreted as a sort of repulsive interaction between fermions that prevents them from occupying the same [[stato|state]].
+What this is, is the manifestation of the [[Pauli exclusion principle|Pauli exclusion principle]], which can be interpreted as a sort of repulsive interaction between fermions that prevents them from occupying the same [[stato|state]].
 It's not *really* a potential, but it behaves like one.

 $$\frac{1}{v}\lambda ^{3}_{T}=\frac{1}{v}\left( \frac{2\pi \hbar^{2}}{mk_{B}T} \right)^{3/2}= \frac{4}{3\sqrt{ \pi }}(\ln z)^{3/2}$$
 The logarithm is